New Zealand: For Women Only

 In my four visits to the islands, two to the north and two to the south, I would have to agree with that statement about sharing the place with visitors.

-With very little natural resources to exploit, tourism is far and away the largest industry, so the average Kiwi (New Zealand resident) understands how valuable visitors contributions are to their local economy.
-So you’ll find things like clean pubilc bathrooms, well organized roadways, and plenty of directional maps and signs to keep you from getting lost.
+With very few natural resources to exploit, tourism is far and away the largest industry, so the average Kiwi (New Zealand resident) understands how valuable visitors’ contributions are to their local economy.
+So you’ll find things like clean public bathrooms, well-organized roadways, and plenty of directional maps and signs to keep you from getting lost.

-Carol raved about her 2012 New Zealand trip, that included highlights of both the North and the South Islands.
+Carol raved about her 2012 New Zealand trip, which included highlights of both the North and the South Islands.

 Queenstown is a delight.
 It has beautiful parks and people’s homes and gardens are so neat and tidy.
 Auckland is a large city and their restaurants along the water/harbor are busy and the nightlife in that area is in high gear.”